-- Livestock predation and other human-wildlife conflicts will decrease in areas where wildlife is not tolerated. - Expenditure on human-wildlife conflict resolution activities and compensation claims will be reduced. - The community will continue to benefit from the lease program, employment and other innovative approaches that will be initiated with an aim of conserving wildlife in the dispersal area. - Encroachment on park land will be averted as the park will be fenced in.
+- Livestock predation and other human-wildlife conflicts will decrease in areas where wildlife is not tolerated. - Expenditure on human-wildlife conflict resolution activities and compensation claims will be reduced. - The community will continue to benefit from the lease program, employment and other innovative approaches that will be initiated with an aim of conserving wildlife in the dispersal area. - Encroachment on park land will be averted as the park will have a buffer zone.